 You Have Your List..Now What?

-We have prepared a checklist you can download here to give you some ideas of how to search for and evaluate assisted living homes to determine which one is the right one.
+We have prepared a checklist you can download here to give you some ideas of how to choose an assisted living facility.

 Once you have narrowed down your list of potential assisted living options, it is time to go see them.
 You can ask your referral agent lots of questions about the home.
 If you don’t have an agent, call the home.
 You’ll be able to learn a lot about the home when you talk to one of the staff on the phone.
+The staff can often guide you in choosing an assisted living facility in Phoenix.
+After all, they are the ones that potentially could be taking care of your parent.
 Ask them questions like:

 - What did you serve for the last three meals?